How students go from "undecided" on a major to accomplishing more than they imagined.

-1) Secures an oral or written statement of support from his/her academic advisor;
+1) Secure an oral or written statement of support from their academic advisor;

 2) Earn a 2.75 in the term during which EDUC301 was taken; and,

-3) If asked by the committee chair, meets with the Subcommittee on Admission to and Retention in Teacher Education and presents a convincing case for his/her admission to the program.
+3) If asked by the committee chair, meet with the Subcommittee on Admission to and Retention in Teacher Education and present a convincing case for their admission to the program.

 Students dismissed from the Teacher Education Program because of GPA deﬁciencies will be required to wait a minimum of one term (not including J-Term) before reapplying to the program.
 Reapplication procedures will be monitored closely, taking individual student considerations into account.
 A student may be readmitted to the program only once.
-In order to be readmitted the student must secure a letter of support from his/her major advisor and personally meet with the Subcommittee on Admission to and Retention in Teacher Education.
+In order to be readmitted the student must secure a letter of support from their major advisor.
+If asked by the committee chair, the student may also be required to personally meet with the Subcommittee on Admission to and Retention in Teacher Education.
 At that particular meeting the student must present a convincing case for readmittance.

 Admission to student teaching is by written application.
 Prior to admission the student must be in good standing in the Teacher Education Program and have:

-1. Earned grades of at least C- or equivalent in all education courses with a grade lower than a B- in no more than two education courses.
+1. Earned grades of at least C- or equivalent in all education courses with a grade lower than a B- in no more than one education course.

 2. Earned credits at Augustana in the areas of educational psychology, methods and clinical experience.